-Duke Robotics Club is a proud sponsor of local teams.
+Duke Robotics Club is a proud sponsor of local teams and works to build a strong community network within Duke.
 We work with middle school and high school teams to ensure that they can work at their best potential and succeed in their robotics competitions.
 We share both knowledge and materials so that our younger peers can focus on learning and innovating.

-In the 2018-2019 school year, freshmen Maverick and Vincent mentored a brand new FRC (FIRST Robotics Competition) team, Team 6426 Robo Gladiators of Compass Youth Center, leading them to the finals of the regional competition – a notable accomplishment for their pilot year.
-Maverick and Vincent aided the team in competing in FTC (FIRST Tech Challenge) as well.
+For the past two years, Maverick and Vincent have mentored a local FRC team, leading them to the finals of the regional competition in 2018-2019 – a notable accomplishment for their pilot year.
+Read the blog post.

 Duke Splash 2017-2019